 A misdemeanor theft charge occurs when a person steals property or services valued at less than $500.
 This offense is punishable by up to 90 days in jail and fines of up to $1,000.

 There are numerous exceptions and defenses to these consequences.
-Anyone charged with a theft offense should contact a qualified Minnesota theft attorney as soon as possible to discuss possible defense strategies for their case.
+Anyone charged with a theft offense should contact a qualified Minnesota theft attorney in Circle Pines as soon as possible to discuss possible defense strategies for their case.